Whether playing games, taking part in sport or doing schoolwork, coordination skills are important for your child.

 Bilateral Coordination is the ability to use both sides of the body together in a coordinated way.
 This girl is pulling herself up a rope using both hands in a coordinated way.

-Children with poor bilateral integration may struggle with gross motor games or with fine motor tasks which require both hands to work together well.
+Children with poor bilateral coordination skills may struggle with gross motor games or with fine motor tasks which require both hands to work together well.

 Examples include jumping, skipping, cutting with scissors, using a knife and fork, and tying shoelaces.